ome/omero-documentation/contributing/team-communication.rst

   vacation, etc.

-* a number of mail-aliases reserved for automated messages from various pieces of development machinery so do not send mail directly to these :team_plone:`addresses <addresses>`, instead use ome-nitpick.
+* a number of mail-aliases reserved for automated messages from various pieces of development machinery (do not send mail directly to these, instead use ome-nitpick).

 Internal servers
 ----------------